bigbass1997/PICTAS/README.md

 [![CERN License](https://img.shields.io/badge/license-CERN%20OHL--W--V2-blue)](license/cern_ohl_w_v2.txt)
 ### Description
-The PICTAS is a device used to replay Tool-Assisted-Speedruns (aka Tool-Assisted-Superruns) on physical hardware.
-It currently has single controller support for the N64 and NES consoles, with plans to support more.
+The PICTAS is an input device used to replay Tool-Assisted-Speedruns (aka Tool-Assisted-Superruns) on physical hardware.

-A PIC18LF47K42 microcontroller is used as the brain of this device.
-While an ARM-based MCU could have been used instead, I already had prior experience with the PIC architecture and instruction set.
-Unlike other TAS replay devices, this one stores the entire movie's inputs on-board, using a serial flash memory IC (W25Q128JV), capable of storing 16 MB of input data.
-While this does have some minor drawbacks, it is far less susceptible to desyncs during playback.
+A PIC18F47K42 microcontroller is used for the replay portion of the device, and the smaller PIC18F27K42 is used for controlling the input displays.

+Unlike a typical TAS replay device, this one stores the TAS inputs on-board, using serial flash memory (W25Q128JVSIQ), capable of storing 16 MB of input data.
+The advantage is that USB communication is not required during replay.
+It simplifies the replay process, and greatly reduces the chance of corrupted inputs.
+Additionally, once programmed, the device can be used without a USB host computer (WIP feature).
-While programming the inputs, the device will respond with each byte it recieved, so that the interface can detect any corrupted data.
-If programming is successful, you can re-run that TAS as many times as you want, without reprogramming, even if the device loses power; similar to how Flash Carts store save data.

-I also have plans to implement an on-board button that will initiate the movie playback.
-This will be useful, both for ease of use vs running a command, and more importantly, to allow playback without being connected to a host computer at all.

-This project is still just a prototype under heavy development.
+This project is still a prototype under heavy development.
 While I will offer help and support as best I can, please understand that significant code and design changes can occur at any time.

 ### Usage
 The general process looks like this: Load movie into a [host interface](https://github.com/bigbass1997/pictas-interface-rs).
 Program the movie's inputs and config options onto the PICTAS device.
-Finally, run one of the available start methods to begin the playback.
+Finally, use one of the available start methods to begin the playback.

 Refer to the [PICTAS-Interface project](https://github.com/bigbass1997/pictas-interface-rs) for details on how to use that software.
-If you would like to make your own interface, you may do so.
-There will be docs provided here once the communication protocol is better organized and stable.
+Anyone is free to make their own interface software.
+There will be docs provided here once the communication protocol has stablized.
 The PICTAS communicates over USB at a 500,000 baud rate.
 Single byte commands are initiated from the interface.
 The PICTAS will respond with one or more bytes.

-Because the input data is saved onto the device, you will _not_ need to reprogram it again unless you wish to change the TAS inputs.
+Because the input data is saved onto the device, you will _not_ need to reprogram it again unless you wish to change the TAS inputs or other configuration data.

 ### Flash Memory Map
 ```